iParse/android-library-opencv/README.md

 A Maven repository source of the Android Opencv library.

-In Android Stuidio's build.gradle project file, add the following elements to your existing list of repositories and compile dependencies.
+In Android Studio's build.gradle project file, add the following elements to your existing list of repositories and compile dependencies.
 Your project may have the repositories listed in a different build script than the dependencies, so add these where appropriate.

 ```
   repositories {